Guess what? You can learn how to play any pop song on the piano with just three things.

 Why is knowing the key useful?
 Well, if we know that a song is in E Major…

-The first step is to know how to recognize intervals.
+Intervals are a tool musicians use to help them play songs by ear.
 An interval is the space between two notes.
 If you can identify the intervals between notes, you can identify a melody.

 Each interval has a name and a distinct sound.
 You can recognize intervals by associating them with a song, such as: